kishorephytec/thin-edge.io/docs/README.md

 # Thin Edge Documentation: Writer Guidelines

-## How to generate the documentation
+## How to generate the documentations

 The documentation is generated using [Docusaurus 2](https://docusaurus.io/).